MONEY SAVER | HOLIDAY

 3. Comparison Shop for Turkeys

 Invest some time comparison-shopping for whole turkeys to get the best deal.
-As the price of turkey has gone up this year, this step will go a long way.
+As the price of turkey has gone up in past years, this step will go a long way.
 You might even get a turkey for free, as some grocery stores offer whole turkeys for free with a purchase of over a certain amount — just check to see which ones have this offer available.
 As you shop, the general rule of thumb is one pound of turkey per person, or 1.5 pounds if you’re expecting hearty eaters at the dinner table.

 4. Go for Choice Pieces